Ahmadmohammadsheta/home-life-app/project_skills.md

             Validator::extend('filter', function($attribute, $value, $params){
                 return in_array($value, $params);
             },
-        ]"The value is prohibted");
+        ]"The value is prohibited");

         [
-            // to make the table pagination using bootstrap css becausee the default using tailwind Paginator::useBootstrapFive();
+            // to make the table pagination using bootstrap css because the default using tailwind Paginator::useBootstrapFive();
             // Paginator::defaultView('crud.pagination.custom')
         ];